Metabolically-Driven Liver Fibrosis

 Standard male and female fibrosis / NASH models

-Our model induces a hyperglycemic state by reducing pancreatic beta-cell numbers, thus lowering normal circulating insulin levels (insulin insufficiency) which is exacerbated by a high fat, high fructose diet to induce obesity and systemic inflammation and hepatocyte cell death.
+Our model induces a modest hyperglycemic state by reducing pancreatic beta-cell numbers, thus lowering normal circulating insulin levels (insulin insufficiency) which is then exacerbated by a high fat, high fructose diet to induce obesity and systemic inflammation and hepatocyte cell death.
 This leads to Hepatic Stellate Cell (HSC) activation to myofibroblasts and subsequent local inflammation culminating in fibrotic remodeling of the liver.

 Key Phenotypes Relevant to Human Disease: